Stans: Demographics

 In the 2007 federal election the most popular party was the FDP which received 88% of the vote.
 Most of the rest of the votes were given to local small right-wing parties (10.8%).

 In Stans about 75.2% of the population (between age 25–64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).

 The historical population is given in the following table:

 Industry

 Stans has an unemployment rate of 1.27%.
 As of 2005, there were 89 people (1.2%) employed in the primary economic sector and about 32 businesses involved in this sector.
 2,463 people (34%) are employed in the secondary sector and there are 113 businesses in this sector.
 4,601 people (65%) are employed in the tertiary sector, with 496 businesses in this sector.
+Pilatus Aircraft is headquartered at the nearby Buochs Airport.

 Transport

 Stans is served by Stans station on the Luzern–Stans–Engelberg line.
 Lucerne S-Bahn S4 service provides two trains per hour to and from Lucerne, and the hourly InterRegio service between Lucerne and Engelberg also stops in Stans.